-At Wunderbar, coffee is a pretty big deal, but what’s most important to us is that you have a good time, meet people, discover hidden little witty things and leave feeling better than when you came in.
+At Wunderbar, coffee is a pretty big deal, but what’s most important to us is that you have a good time, meet people, discover hidden treasures and leave feeling better than when you came in.

 The shop is open Monday through Friday from 7am to 4pm and on Saturdays from 8am to 4pm.
-Lunch is served Monday through Friday from 11:30am to 2:30pm.
+We are closed on Sundays so we can spend time with our family.

 Wunderbar (German for “Wonderful”) is a small coffee shop with a big heart and a simple philosophy, to make you feel good.
 Located in historic Harmony, Pennsylvania a German style hamlet just a half hour North of Pittsburgh in a picturesque area that is surrounded by museums, log cabins, rolling hills and friendly people.